 Safety lighting in parks was initiated to address safety and security concerns within parks.
 All of the lights utilize energy-efficient LED technology and are "Dark Sky compliant."
 The majority of installed lights are solar-powered with battery storage, ideal for locations without 120-volt power.
-In locations with existing Austin Energy power poles, PARD works with Austin Energy to install 120-volt powered "Night Watchman" lights.
+In locations with existing Austin Energy power poles, the Parks and Recreation Department (PARD) works with Austin Energy to install 120-volt powered "Night Watchman" lights.
 In other situations where 120-volt power is available but without Austin Energy power poles in the right location, an electric contractor is hired to install lighting.

 Requests for safety/security lighting in parks are gathered through a variety of sources, including ongoing public input from community members, neighborhood groups, and PARD staff.
-The current list of considered locations represents more than two years of funding.
 With a rapidly growing population, additional parks coming online, and increased awareness of the program, PARD anticipates an ongoing need for this program.

-Given much greater need than available funding, lighting locations are prioritized based upon a variety of factors, including:
+Given a greater need than available funding, lighting locations are prioritized based upon a variety of factors, including:

 - Crime reports

 - Non-lighting alternatives to resolve the safety/security concern

 This project addresses safety and security needs through the installation of lights at prioritized park locations throughout the city.
 A secondary benefit is to encourage the use of key recreational areas (such as playgrounds, pavilions and trailheads) within parks through the curfew time of 10:00 PM.
 The increased use helps deter undesirable behaviors and crime, which encourages further use.